 Notes

-- Serving size: 1-2 matzo balls per person, depending on whether other dishes are served.
+- Serving size: Plan for 1–2 matzo balls per person, depending on what else is being served.

-- Can use 2-3 quarts of chicken stock in place of water and bouillon .
+- Cooking liquid: You can use 2–3 quarts of chicken stock instead of water and bouillon for extra flavor.

-- Make ahead: You can make the matzo balls 1-2 days in advance, then drain from the cooking liquid and store in an airtight container in a fridge.
-Be careful during transfer, as the matzo balls are delicate.
-They will break if you’re rough with them.
+- Make ahead: Prepare matzo balls 1–2 days in advance, then drain and store in an airtight container in the fridge.
+Handle gently — they’re delicate and can break if moved roughly.

-- Reheating: To reheat refrigerated matzo balls, heat chicken soup on a stove top, adding the cooked matzo balls directly to the stock pot to warm along with the soup.
-Soup should reheat in about 10 minutes over medium heat.
+- Reheating: Warm chicken soup on the stovetop over medium heat, adding cooked matzo balls directly to the pot.
+They should reheat in about 10 minutes.

-- Freezing: Allow matzo balls to cool completely to room temperature, then place in a single layer on a parchment lined sheet pan and freeze for 2 hours until solid.
-Transfer to a freezer safe bag or container (vacuum seal bags are great here, but only after the matzo balls are frozen solid, otherwise they will crush), then freeze for up to 3 months.
-Note: we recommend freezing matzo balls separate from soup!
+- Freezing: Cool matzo balls completely, place in a single layer on a parchment-lined baking sheet, and freeze until solid (about 2 hours).
+Transfer to a freezer-safe bag or container (vacuum seal only after frozen to avoid crushing) and freeze for up to 3 months.
+For best results, freeze matzo balls separately from soup.

-- Thawing: Thaw matzo balls overnight (or at least a few hours until softened) before reheating in soup or stock.
+- Thawing: Thaw overnight (or at least a few hours) before reheating in hot soup or stock.

 The kneidlach recipe works really well!